Nord Stream 2: Germany and US strike deal | DW | 21.07.2021

 The controversial pipeline has long been opposed by Washington, but Chancellor Angela Merkel had made its completion a key policy goal before she leaves office in September.

-According to a senior US official briefing Congress, the US and Germany have struck a compromise over the controversial Nord Stream 2 gas pipeline.
-She said it would be formally announced shortly.
+According to a senior US official briefing Congress, the US and Germany have struck a compromise over the controversial Nord Stream 2 gas pipeline, saying it would be formally announced shortly.

 Both countries agreed to sanction Moscow if it tries to use energy supplies for gaining geopolitical leverage, Undersecretary of State for Political Affairs Victoria Nuland told the US Congress on Wednesday.